cran/registr/README.md

 devtools::install_github("julia-wrobel/registr")
 ```

-The `registr` package includes a vignette with more details on package
+The `registr` package includes vignettes with more details on package
 use and functionality.
 To install the latest version and pull up the
-vignette please use:
+vignettes please use:

 ``` r
 devtools::install_github("julia-wrobel/registr", build_vignettes = TRUE)